Case StudyReach for Home

-We gave Reach for Home a new brand with the goals of clarifying the mission to help the homeless and strengthening its messaging to donors.
+Graybird gave Reach for Home a new brand to clearly reflect its service in the community, and to strengthen its messaging to donors.

 Although this small organization managed to run an effective program funded by meager donations, government assistance and private and public partnerships, the reach of its efforts has been hamstrung.
 Names and identity are critical to connect with donors and the community at large.
 The North Sonoma County Services label was confusing because sounded like a government agency, which it was not.
 The abbreviation—NSCS—was also hard to articulate.
 Add these factors to some unclear messaging and suboptimal visibility and you end up with an identity problem.
 With the background of having worked on a larger homeless rebranding project, Graybird quickly recognized the distinct challenges and sensitivities around marketing homeless services.